 It’s the saddest time of the year for those of us that love the outdoors like the team at NXTSTOR.
 It’s time to get your RV’s, campers, and pop-ups ready for the winter.
-Here’s a step by step guide to preparing your favorite summer home for the cold winter months.
+Here’s a step by step guide on how to get you RV ready for winter.
+It’s the ultimate guide for getting your favorite summer home ready for the cold winter months.

 Step 1: Clean Everything!